jonmuckell/open-data-handbook/publicuse.markdown

 * **RDF**

 ####Featured API Catalog
 Additionally, the Open New York Platform supports the creation of a featured API Catalog that provides custom endpoints to the developer community to dynamically query the raw dataset based on “specified” dataset elements.
-Just like published data sets, the featured API Catalog is categorized and tagged using the common domain and metadata schema
+Just like published data sets, the featured API Catalog is categorized and tagged using the common domain and metadata schema.

 ###Terms of Use
 The OPEN-NY Terms of Use may be found on the OPEN-NY website at the following link:   https://data.ny.gov/download/77gx-ii52/application/pdf.
 The terms are subject to modification as conditions warrant.
 When the Terms of Use change, this will be indicated within the Terms themselves with notification of the "Last Modified Date.